s-hamann/desec-dns/README.md

                         add a domain policy for an authentication token modify-token-domain-policy
+                        modify an existing domain policy for an authentication token delete-token-domain-policy
-                        modify an existing domain policy for an authentication token list-domains        list all registered domains
+                        delete an existing domain policy for an authentication token list-domains        list all registered domains
     domain-info         get information about a domain
     new-domain          create a new domain